 Imagine living in isolation, a vacuum if you will, while watching your life unravel.
-Trying to provide for your family, home school your children and watching your savings dwindle if we even have any savings left.
+Trying to provide for your family, home school your children, and watch your savings dwindle if we even have any savings left.
 This is a very emotional time for millions of people not only in America but across the entire globe.

 Emotional eating plays right into the hands of the virus.
-When you begin emotional eating, you are not thinking about the long term effects that poor food choices have on your body.
-Make no mistake your poor food choices does more than cause you to gain weight in most cases, it compromises your internal system, your heart, liver, kidneys pancreas etc.
+When you begin emotional eating, you are not thinking about the long-term effects that poor food choices have on your body.
+Make no mistake your poor food choices do more than cause you to gain weight in most cases, it compromises your internal system, your heart, liver, kidneys pancreas, etc.

 WHAT IS EMOTIONAL EATING?

 If you are alone, the pandemic can be devastating.
 If you’re a family facing this, it’s devastating.
 Facing this uncertainty, trying to be brave, going to a quiet place to cry and relieve this incredible stress.
 What adds to this is unhealthy eating like fast food and quick take out is compromising your health even more.
 Watching people on television celebrating and laughing and sharing and all the things you used to do and are now missing can be devastating